Tune stone: Inscription

 The name Wiwaz means 'the promised one', from Proto-Indo-European *h₁wegʷʰ-ós, while Woduridaz means 'fury-rider'.
 The phrase witandahlaiban, translated as 'my lord', literally means 'ward-bread' or 'guardian of the bread'.
 (The English word lord similarly originates from Old English hlāford < hlāf-weard, literally 'loaf-ward', i.e. 'guardian of the bread'.)

 Interpretations

 The runic inscription was first interpreted by Sophus Bugge in 1903 and Carl Marstrander in 1930, but the full text was not interpreted convincingly until 1981 by Ottar Grønvik in his book Runene på Tunesteinen.
+A later interpretation was made by Terje Spurkland in 2001.

+Spurkland's translation differs somewhat from the translation given above, running: